What to Do When Your Partner Doesn’t Want a Dog

 We asked The Wildest readers hard-hitting relationship questions, and here’s what we learned.

-We asked a cat behaviorist how to help your pet warm up to your new love interest.
+How to help your kitty warm up to your S.O.

 Meeting your new partner’s pet is an honor — winning them over is another story.
 Here are some tips for being friends with your significant other's best animal pal.